Single-atom heat machines enabled by energy quantization: Carnot limit

 In this section we prove that the efficiency of the Otto quantum heat machine is bounded by the Carnot limit, $\eta^{en}_{car}=1-\frac{T_{c}}{T_{h}}$.
 We focus on the heat engine efficiency but the bounds for the performance of a refrigerator can be derived in the same way.
 The efficiency of a heat engine is

 Work extraction requires $W<0$ and $Q_{h}>0$.
-The expression for the heat and the work are given by Eqs. \ref{eq:heat} and \ref{eq:work} on the Methods, Section 1.
-As a first step, assume that the work and heat are produced by a single level,
+The expression for the heat and the work are given by Eqs. \ref{eq:heat} and \ref{eq:work} on the SI-I. As a first step, assume that the work and heat are produced by a single level,

 Work extraction requires $\frac{E_{h,n}}{T_{h}}<\frac{E_{c,n}}{T_{c}}$, otherwise, $W>0$.
 Therefore, the single level efficiency is bounded,